-The Duke Toxicology Program provides a 24-hour toxicological information service for emergency rooms and poison control centers if additional information is required beyond what is available through the Micromedex® POINSINDEX® System.
+The Duke Toxicology Program provides a 24-hour toxicological information service for emergency rooms and poison control centers if additional information is required beyond what is available through the Micromedex® POISINDEX® System.

 On behalf of Art and Creative Materials Institute (ACMI) members, the Duke Toxicology Program provides generic formula information to ensure the requirement of registering with a poison control network has been met.
 On a quarterly basis, ACMI supplies to Micromedex a complete list of all certified non-toxic products which carry the AP seal, including brand names and certification status.